Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Coastal Carolina's games this season have gone over 56.5 points six of 10 times.
+- Coastal Carolina and its opponents have combined to put up more than 56.5 points in six of 10 games this season.

-- Friday's total is 10.4 points lower than the two team's combined 66.9 points per game average.
+- South Alabama and its opponents have combined to score more than 56.5 points in three of 11 games this season.

+- The combined points per game average of the two teams, 66.9, is 10.4 points greater than Friday's over/under.

-- This contest's total is 10.2 points above the 46.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 10.2 points above the 46.3 these two squads combine to surrender per game this season.

-- Chanticleers games this season feature an average total of 58.9 points, a number 2.4 points higher than Friday's over/under.
+- The Chanticleers and their opponents have scored an average of 58.9 points per game in 2021, 2.4 more than Friday's total.

-- The 52.7 PPG average total in Jaguars games this season is 3.8 points fewer than this game's over/under.
+- The 56.5 total in this game is 3.8 points higher than the 52.7 average total in Jaguars games this season.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has played 11 games, with five wins against the spread.

-- The Chanticleers have an ATS record of 5-2 in their seven games when favored by 15 points or more so far this season.
+- This season, the Chanticleers have an ATS record of 5-2 in their seven games as a favorite of 15 points or more.

-- Coastal Carolina's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

-- Coastal Carolina is 5-5 against the spread and 9-2 overall this season when the team puts up more than 26.4 points.
+- When Coastal Carolina scores more than 26.4 points, it is 5-5 against the spread and 9-2 overall.

-- When Coastal Carolina amasses over 342.7 yards, the team is 4-5 against the spread and 8-2 overall.
+- Coastal Carolina is 4-5 against the spread and 8-2 overall when the team totals over 342.7 yards.

 - The Chanticleers have seven giveaways this season, while the Jaguars have 22 takeaways .